 Had Olivia seen the clock here when she made this room ready, and not removed it, or had she intentionally put it on the dresser?

 The clock chimed hourly, so I'd know just how many long hours I spent in boredom.
 The ceaseless ticking of that clock tempted me to break the glass and bend the little gold hour and minute hands, so that the works would grind to a halt.
-Finally, I took it up to the attic and hid it away in an armoire.
+Finally, I took the clock up to the attic and hid it away in an armoire.
 I would have done the same with those grotesque paintings, but I had to have something at which to look, and the scenes from the mind of a mad Spaniard weren't any worse than seeing my own reflection.

 So I covered the mirrors.